it-academy-svhec/intro-to-programming/primers/C Programming Operators and Expressions.md

 1. Run the program

-1. Now, modify the program to print out the character `N`
+1. Now, modify the program to print out the character `Y`